Microndgt/rfdmovies-client/README.md

   -c, --color           enable colorized output
   -n NUM_MOVIES, --num-movies NUM_MOVIES
-                        number of movies to return, default is 5 -C, --clear-cache     clear the cache
+                        number of movies to return, default is 5 -C, --cache           using the cache
   -v, --version         displays the current version of rfdmovies
 ```